johnmavro/Machine-Learning-Optimization/README.md

 ## Results

-MNIST with linearization of the loss:
+-MNIST with linearization of the loss:
 1 hidden layer with 1500 neurons each.

 |  Opt.
 Method | Epochs | Test accuracy | Training time |